-As part of the Chambers management process, information plans are reviewed on an ongoing basis.
-This will consider the development of information systems & ICT to support Chambers' current operations and strategies and plans.
+Notwithstanding the above and in any event, as part of the Chambers' management process, information plans including the matters covered in this Policy are reviewed on an ongoing basis.
+This considers the adequacy and where necessary the development of information systems & ICT to support Chambers' current operations and strategies and plans.

-Members of Chambers, pupils and staff should recognise their individual and joint responsibility to follow relevant practices and procedures in order to maintain day-to-day excellence in managing the information entrusted to Chambers by clients and barristers, and to maintain their own information management systems.
+Barristers, pupils and Chambers' employees should recognise their individual and joint responsibility to follow relevant practices and procedures in order to maintain day-to-day excellence in managing the information entrusted to Chambers.